Skip to main content

 Overview

-Port's Custom GitHub App feature allows you to create and manage your own GitHub applications.
+Port's Custom GitHub App feature allowed you to create and manage your own GitHub applications using the legacy API.
+This approach is now deprecated in favor of GitHub Ocean.

 Prerequisites